CNN Resignations A Sign Of The High Stakes In Covering Trump's Administration

 Earlier this month, CNN had to correct another story in which Lichtblau was involved; it claimed that former FBI Director James Comey's congressional testimony would contradict Trump's claims that Comey told him several times that he was not under federal investigation.
 CNN's Gloria Borger went on the air and said Comey would testify that it would not have been proper to do so.

 Neither contention proved to be true.
-Comey testified instead that he had given Trump assurances he was not personally under FBI investigation.
+Comey testified instead that he had given Trump assurances that he was not personally under FBI investigation.
 CNN corrected that earlier story, but it put more attention internally on Lichtblau, who had shared the byline with Borger and two others and who had also edited the piece, according to the CNN source.

 Some conservative journalists who have been critical of CNN gave the network high marks last night.
-Seth Mandel, the op-ed editor at Rupert Murdoch's conservative New York Post, said conservatives should praise CNN: "This is pride-swallowing, grown-up stuff."
+Seth Mandel, the op-ed editor at Rupert Murdoch's conservative New York Post, said conservatives should praise CNN: "This is pride-swallowing, grownup stuff."

 Seriously.
 This is one of those times media critics on the right should speak up and praise CNN.
 This is pride-swallowing, grownup stuff.— Seth Mandel (@SethAMandel) June 26, 2017